JosephCliffordPerry/Fly_survival_application/inst/manuals/help_pipeline_overview.md

-How the general pipeline works
+# 🪰 General Pipeline Overview

-This software is designed to work in conjunction with the terrariums and produces an excel file containing every detected pupariation in a video recorded by one.
+This software processes videos recorded in terrariums and generates an Excel file containing every detected **pupariation event**.

-General pipeline steps

-1: The video is converted from avi to individual frames by the AVI->TIFF

-2: The inference tab to runs a neural network inference on the individual frames detecting each appearance of a pupa in a inference results file

-3: The Data and Images tab is used to load the avi frames and the inference results file so that the detected pupa and can be overlaid on the images for checking the quality of detections
+It combines automated neural network inference with manual validation tools to ensure accurate detection and timing.

+---

+## ⚙️ Pipeline Steps

+### **1. Convert Video to Frames**

+Use the **AVI → TIFF Converter** to transform your recorded `.avi` video into a sequence of individual image frames.
+These frames serve as the foundation for all subsequent analysis steps.

+---

+### **2. Run Neural Network Inference**

+In the **Inference** tab, run the neural network on the extracted frames.
+This step automatically detects pupae appearances and creates an **inference results file** that contains all detections.

+---

+### **3. Load Data and Images**

+Next, open the **Data and Images** tab to load:
+- The folder containing the extracted image frames, and
+- The corresponding inference results file.

+Detected pupae are overlaid on the images, allowing you to visually inspect and assess the detection quality.

+---

+### **4. Review and Refine Detections**

-4: The next step is the most complex and uses both the browse inferences and individual pupa browser and so is broken down in substeps
+This is the most detailed stage and uses both the **Browse Inferences** and **Individual Pupa Browser** panels.

-4.1: The first step is using the Load/analyse input file to organised the run
-     of creating ids for each individual pupa and propagating them.
-The merging IoU threshold is the intersection over union required to merge the orientated bounding boxes over the frames.
-The minimum appearances per ID filter allows for the  removal  of potentially spurious  ids by filtering out IDs  of pupa that appear less than that number of times.
-It may need to be increased from the default to remove objects misidentified as pupa

-4.2: The manual step now is the validation of the bounding boxes and checking
-     the whether the pupa have been detected for the first time correctly.
-This uses a combination of the browse panel and the single pupa panel to remove false detentions using their id number and the box to make sure the correct point of pupariation is used for the export with the move first appearance button and slider.

-5:  Once you are happy with the pupariations being at the correct timing you
+#### **4.1.
+Automated ID Assignment and Filtering**

+Use **Load/Analyse Input File** to:
+- Assign IDs to each detected pupa,
+- Propagate IDs across frames, and
+- Apply filters to clean up detections.

+Key parameters:
+- **Merging IoU Threshold:** Defines the overlap (intersection-over-union) required to merge bounding boxes across frames.
+- **Minimum Appearances per ID:** Filters out IDs that appear fewer than the specified number of times, helping to remove spurious detections.

+#### **4.2.
+Manual Validation**

+Manually verify and adjust detections to ensure accurate identification and first appearance timing.

+Use:
+- The **Browse Panel** and **Single Pupa Panel** to inspect individual pupae by ID,
+- The **Move First Appearance** button and slider to fine-tune timing, and
+- The deletion tools to remove false detections.

+---

+### **5. Export Results**

+Once you’re satisfied with the validated detections:

+1. Add your **metadata** in the **Export** tab.
-    then should add your meta data to the export tab, use the slider to split the left and right side then click export to send the export to the output
+2. Use the **split slider** to define the left and right sides of the terrarium.
-    folder in your directory.
+3. Click **Export** to generate the final Excel output file.

+The exported file will be saved in your working directory under the folder: